M-Sport: Ford World Rally Team (1997–2012)

 At the end of 1996, Ford Motorsport selected the company to spearhead the Ford team's entry for the 1997 World Rally Championship season with the Ford Escort WRC, a hastily built World Rally Car equivalent of the Group A car.
 Victories in Greece and Indonesia saw faith in the small team rewarded, and they went on to finish runner-up in the manufacturers' championship.

-By the middle of 1998, Ford chose M-Sport to design and build the new Ford Focus WRC.
-The new car appeared in 1999 with a new driver, Colin McRae, and immediately sprang to the attention of the world press by recording fastest stage times on its first event, the Monte Carlo Rally.
-However, the two cars entered were excluded from the event due to the use of an illegal modified water pump.
+By the middle of 1998, Ford chose M-Sport to design and build the Ford Focus WRC.
+The car appeared in 1999 with driver Colin McRae, and immediately sprang to the attention of the world press by recording fastest stage times on its first event, the Monte Carlo Rally.
+However, the two cars entered were excluded from the event due to the use of an illegally modified water pump.
 By the third event — the Safari Rally in Kenya — the team had scored its first WRC victory.
 A month later, an on-form Colin McRae made it two in a row at the Rally of Portugal.

 With a move to new premises at Dovenby Hall, M-Sport expanded rapidly, employing over 170 people.
 In 2006, the Wilson-led Ford team took the manufacturers' World Rally championship title; it was the first time Ford had achieved this feat in 25 years of competing.
 Since then, M-Sport Ford won seven FIA World Rally Championships, with 61 victories and 262 podiums.

 For the 2008 season, the company employed the driving talents of Mikko Hirvonen and Jari-Matti Latvala in their challenge for the World Rally Championship.

-The 2009 season saw Mikko Hirvonen and Citroën's Sébastien Loeb fight a closely fought battle throughout the year which ended with Loeb the victor by just one point.
+The 2009 season saw Mikko Hirvonen and Citroën's Sébastien Loeb contest a closely fought battle throughout the year which ended with Loeb the victor by just one point.